Optica Policies on Conference Papers

 - Open Access

-Accepted and presented conference papers are indexed in Ei Compendex and Scopus and published in OSA Publishing’s Digital Library, the world’s largest peer-reviewed collection of optics and photonics information.
+Accepted and presented conference papers are indexed in Ei Compendex and Scopus and published on the Optica Publishing Group platform, the world’s largest peer-reviewed collection of optics and photonics information.
 Full-text search and key metadata tags for conference papers are available to Google to facilitate results in its search engine and Google Scholar.

-35-word Abstract: Your abstract should be a brief summary of your paper topic.
+35-Word Abstract: Your abstract should be a brief summary of your paper topic.
 If your paper is accepted, your 35-word abstract will be included in the Conference Program.
-Note that the same abstract should be included in the 2-page summary as highlighted in the style guide.
+Note that the same abstract should be included in the summary as highlighted in the style guide.

-2-page Summary: All contributed authors are required to submit a final summary of their work for publication in the Technical Digest, via OSA Publishing's Digital Library.
+2-Page Summary: All contributed authors are required to submit a final summary of their work for publication in the Technical Digest, via the Optica Publishing Group platform.
 Style guides are provided in a variety of different formats to support authors’ needs.
 All PDF submissions MUST contain the following items in order to be published:

 - Complete title